VikasMRam/GymAdmin/README.md

 Scripts supported by root package:

 * ```npm run start:web``` - This starts the web server.
 Depending on SLY_ENV environment variable dev or prod mods will be configured.
-* ```npm run start:mobile``` - This starts the mobile app is emulator or connected device.
-Depending on PLATFORM environment variable(Defaults to ios) ios or android will be launched.
 * ```npm run start:storybook``` - This starts the web component's storybook server.
-* ```npm run start:storybook:mobile``` - This starts the mobile component's storybook server.
-Depending on PLATFORM environment variable(Defaults to ios) ios or android will be launched.
 * ```npm run lint``` - This does linting in all packages.
 To do only in specific packages use scope option.

   eg: